BioBoost/word-blaster-solution/README.md

 * scoreboards to be loaded as the difficulty is changed because each difficulty will have it's own scoreboard.

 We will set the default difficulty of `Game` to `NORMAL` and add a method `change_difficulty()`.

+### Step 17 - Fix Scoring

+Currently the score only uses the word length to determine the score.
+To differentiate the score of players we should add parameters such as:

+* typing speed (for example measure time it took to type the answer)
+* the length of the word
+* the difficulty setting

+For this we will have to refactor the Score class a bit.
+Actually Score is not more than a data object and it does not have to know about the mechanism that determines the actual score (would require dependency for `Difficulty` and timing).
+A better option is to create a `ScoreCalculator` helper class.